 With three different wedding settings and a magical underground lake, Carnglaze Caverns is one the most extraordinary venues we’ve seen.
 Gorgeously luminated rock can be the unusual backdrop for your very special day.

 Ever travelled by pier train to a venue before?
 Southend Pier is the place to do it, where The Royal Pavilion plays host to your unforgettable day.
 Jump on board to enjoy 360-degree sea views and the attractions at the end of the World’s Longest Pleasure Pier.

 If you like things a little odd, here goes!
 The Crooked House is known for it’s quirky slant and characterful exterior, making the perfect photo backdrop.
 Your guests definitely won’t expect a wonky pub to be your wedding venue!

 Once the home of yachting entrepreneur Sir Max Aitken, and now a museum showing a collection of his memorabilia, you can now tie the knot with an intimate celebration at this very house.
 Right on the Isle’s waterfront and with gorgeous dining facilities, Sir Max Aitken Museum is surely a venue that your guests won’t forget in a hurry.

 28. Swell, North Yorkshire

-If you’re after more incredible and unbelievable venue ideas to wow your guests, head over to Bridebook.co.uk’s Venue Search and select the filter ‘Unusual’.
+If you’re after more incredible and unusual wedding ideas to wow your guests, head over to Bridebook.co.uk’s Wedding Venue Search and select the filter ‘Unusual’.
 You can also take a look at our articles about Unique and Alternative wedding venues too!